ErwinM/lcc-master/thoughts.md

 * arguments larger than a word are not handled properly (they cannot be pushed and need to be copied)

+* main does not return correct if there is no local variable set

 BP
 --
 LCC doesnt really require a base pointer since it can calculate offsets using the framesize